Thanksgiving is one of my most enjoyable holidays.

 - Attach another fastener to hold it all together.

 - Fan out the strips until you have a round shape and press down gently so it will sit easier on the table.

 - Put the guest’s name on the leaf and place one on each plate.

 Super simple and adorable too!

-Simple Thanksgiving Thank You Card Place Settings
+Simple Thanksgiving DIY Thank You Card

-As a last minute idea, guests were encouraged to write a few things to be thankful for.
+As a last-minute idea, guests were encouraged to write a few things they were thankful for.
 They were then asked to take the cards home and keep them as a reminder of all the good they have in their lives.

 Remember you don’t have to go all Martha Stewart to have an impressive Thanksgiving.
 Keep it simple, keep it fun and enjoy the day with family and friends.

 What DIY Thanksgiving Place Settings have you use and loved?
 Share below in the comments, I would love to hear from you!